French Grand Prix

 The weekend races of F1 hop around various circuits of France.
 The French Grand Prix, prior recognized as Grand Prix de I'ACF, marked its inception point in the 1970s at the Circuit Paul Ricard.

 The circuit has hosted various genres of motorsports.
 It exists amongst the safest circuits in the world that feature as a testing ground, F1 being the major sport.

-Under the current global pandemic, the French Grand Prix for this season will not take place.
-All F1 teams, as well as the fans, are excited to witness the weekend race the following year.
+Under the current global pandemic, the French Grand Prix for the 2020 season did not take place.
+All F1 teams, as well as the fans, are excited to witness the weekend race in the 2021 season.

 1997, 1998, 2001, 2002, 2004, 2006